CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-windows.md

 The distro/collabora/coda-25.04 branch was successfully built under WSL following the instructions on [TDF Wiki](https://wiki.documentfoundation.org/Development/BuildingOnWSLWindows).

+Despite allegedly being about building core using *WSL*, the above uses the so-called Git Bash.
+Ideally, in the future, it would be nice to be able to truly build core for Windows using only Visual Studio and WSL.

 ### Build direct dependencies of Collabora Office for Windows

 Version numbers below are current at the time of writing this.
 Newer